How to use the command 'xwinwrap' (with examples)

 Explanation:

-• --no-resume-playback: Starts the video from the beginning every time.
+• --no-resume-playback: Ensures the video starts from the beginning every time it’s replayed, maintaining a consistent loop.

 Example output: